-7ImageNet and all datasets in this article were used only for non-commercial research purposes, and not for training networks deployed in production or for other commercial uses.
+7 ImageNet and all data sets in this article were used only for noncommercial research purposes, and not for training networks deployed in production or for other commercial uses.

-Figure 3: A neural architecture for visual question answering.
-An input image is processed with a ConvNet encoder (red), while a question input is processed with a RNN encoder (blue).
+Figure 3 A Neural Architecture for Visual Question Answering

+Note.
+An input image is processed with a ConvNet encoder (red), while a question input is processed with an RNN encoder (blue).
 Information from both encoders are combined in another network (gray) to produce the answer to the question.
+See the online article for the color version of this figure.